waynedog74/content/rms/BYTE Interview with Richard Stallman.md

 Richard Stallman discusses his public-domain Unix-compatible software system with BYTE editors (July 1986)

-In this interview Richard Stallman share his philosophy about "Free Software" and GNU Project and why "Free Software" is a contribution to the society and ethical issue.
+In this interview Richard Stallman shares his philosophy about "Free Software", the GNU Project and why "Free Software" is a contribution to the society and an ethical issue.

 [Link](http://www.gnu.org/gnu/byte-interview.html)